-The number and sophistication of family offices has grown substantially over the past several decades.
-In fact, some estimates suggest that there are more than 15,500 family offices globally, managing around $206 trillion in private wealth.
-Currently, some of the most well-known offices include Jeff Bezos’ Bezos Expeditions and Bill Gates’ Cascade Investment.
+The number of family offices has grown significantly over the past several decades.
+It is estimated that there are more than 16,000 family offices globally, managing around $200 trillion in private wealth.
+Some of the most well-known offices include Jeff Bezos’ Bezos Expeditions and Bill Gates’ Cascade Investment.

-The growing prevalence of family offices has fueled a surge in demand for highly-trained professionals who are capable of handling the complex financial, tax, legal and managerial challenges of family office structures—many of which are unique to the wealth and dynamics of the family being served.
+The prevalence and growing sophistication of family offices has fueled a surge in demand for highly trained professionals with the capabilities to handle complex financial, tax, legal and managerial challenges—many of which are unique to the needs and dynamics of the family being served.

-With an experienced team of professional advisors, a family office can establish, maintain and evolve a structure that maximizes short and long-term investment possibilities for family wealth.
-In doing so, they will simultaneously mitigate risk exposure.
+With an experienced team of professional advisors, a family office can create and maintain a dynamic structure that maximizes short and long-term investment possibilities with minimal exposure to extraordinary liabilities, so family wealth is safeguarded.

 ©All Rights Reserved.
 February, 2021.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM